fsfe/reuse-docs/spec/spec.md

 Each license file SHOULD be placed in the `LICENSES/` directory in the root of the project.
 The name of the license file SHOULD be the SPDX identifier of the license followed by an appropriate file extension (example:
 `LICENSES/GPL-3.0-or-later.txt`).
 The License File SHOULD be in plain text format.

 <!-- FIXME: Rephrase "above recommendation".
 Maybe use paragraph numbers? -->

-A License File whose filename does not conform to the above recommendation MUST contain, at the start of the file, one or more `Valid-License-Identifier` tags, followed by a `License-Text` tag, followed by the license text.
+A License File whose file name does not conform to the above recommendation MUST contain, at the start of the file, one or more `Valid-License-Identifier` tags, followed by a `License-Text` tag, followed by the license text.
 Example: